Fast of Nineveh: Assyrian Church of the East

-Following its success, the tradition has been strictly adhered to every year by the descendants of the Church of the East (Assyrian Church of the East, Chaldean Catholic Church, and the others).
+Following its success, the tradition has been strictly adhered to every year by the descendants of the Assyrian Church of the East, its offshoots the Chaldean Catholic Church and Ancient Church of the East, and Syriac Orthodox Church.
 Patriarchs of the Church of the East and Chaldean Catholic Church also called for extra fasts in an effort to alleviate the suffering and affliction of those persecuted by ISIS in the region of Nineveh and the rest of the Middle East.

 Other Churches

-Although the fast of the Ninevites was originally observed in the Church of the East, Marutha of Tikrit is known to have imposed the Fast of Nineveh in the West Syriac Church, and served as Maphrian of the Syriac Orthodox Maphrianate of the East until his death on 2 May 649.
+Although the fast of the Ninevites was originally observed in the Assyrian Church of the East, Marutha of Tikrit is known to have imposed the Fast of Nineveh in the West Syriac Church, and served as Maphrian of the Syriac Orthodox Maphrianate of the East until his death on 2 May 649.

 In the days of Pope Abraham of Alexandria (who was ethnically Syrian), the Coptic Orthodox Church adopted the fast, from which it spread to the Ethiopian and Eritrean Orthodox Churches, all of which still retain its observance.

+In contrast, the Armenian Apostolic Church had adopted the fast from Saint Gregory the Illuminator (who was the founder and the first official head of the Armenian Church), which they still observe, although both they and the Armenian Catholic Church have a very distinct version of the fast, as they instead call their fast the Arajavorats Bahk (Fast of the Catechumens), and their fast is more rigorous (as it involves complete abstinence from the consumption of all types of animal products) and is also longer and lasts instead for 5 consecutive days (that is, from Monday to Friday) in mid-January, which ends just before the Armenian Feast of St. Sarkis (which lasts for over one month); and which is in complete contrast to the 3 days fast observed in all of the other Eastern churches who observe the fast.